Mutual Information Preserving Neural Network Pruning: Further Experimental Settings

 \subsubsection{Pruning}

-As explained in the main paper, our method consists of using an MLP to predict the activations of a layer based on its predecessor.
-We then mask the features and re-train the MLP to see if the loss will drop back below the original.
-We therefore require the number of iterations and the size of the MLP fit initially and the number of iterations required for re-training.
-For all layers and models we fit three MLPs with two hidden layers with 256 nodes.
-For the initial training step we used 1500 iterations.
-For the re-training steps once the mask has been applied we use 20 iterations for VGG based models and 150 iterations for others.
+As explained in the main paper, our method involves masking features and re-training a layer to check if the loss decreases below the original level.
+For the re-training steps once the mask has been applied we use 100 epochs with 20 batches of activations with early stopping.
 At the start of our algorithm, we also rank the features based of their MI.
-For this calculation we again use the same MLP structure but only for 35 iterations due to time constraints.
+For this calculation, we again use the same layer for 5 epochs with the same 20 activations.
 We use our method to prune all linear and convolutional layers.
 We prune the batch-normalization nodes associated with nodes in linear/convolutional layers, while skip connections in ResNets remain unaffected.
+We note that the batch-normalization layer can natively be considered as part of the function $\textup{f}_{l-1}$ and therefore retrained to form $\textup{h}_{l-1}$.
+Consequently, MIPP considers batch-normalization layers to greater effect than other pruning methods.
+For OTO and IMP, we used 10 iterations with 20 retraining epochs.
+The learning rates are reported in Table \ref{tab:training-params}.